 The original brainwashing techniques described by Robert Lifton were done to prisoners by obvious enemies.
 Today, mind control is used on it's victims by supposed 'friends' to manipulate, abuse and dominate.
 Would you recognize if a friend or a teacher or a coach was controlling your every move?
 If you said yes, how exactly would you know?

-Most people would not, that's why cults are thriving!
+The vast majority of people would not, that's why cults are thriving!

 Both brainwashing techniques and mind control methods are used to change people's beliefs and attitude so that they make the decisions and do the things the manipulator desires.
 They are used in totalitarian states, with prisoners, in destructive cults, in abusive relationships and some would argue that they are used in the media for advertising and used by governments to control the people.